SarahGrozav1/NewYork-Fashion/README.md

 ![Welcome message](documents/welcome-message.png)
  First option is for instructions.
 After the instructions the user will have to choose again if he want to add sales data or to see the menu again.
  ![Instructions](documents/instructions.png)
-The second option from the menu is for the user to see the sheet.
-If he choose the second option, he will have to choose again, but this time the user will have to choose witch file from the sheet wants to see.
+The second option from the menu is for the user to see the Google Spreadsheet.
+If he choose the second option, he will have to choose again, but this time the user will have to choose witch sheet wants to see.
 ![Second option](documents/view-data.png)
 When the user will choose one of this 3 options, he will be able to see a table .
 ![Table](documents/sheet.png)